-- An understanding of how you activated your strategy (e.g., CRM programs, pricing changes, promotions) & the main marketing vehicles for your creative executions (e.g., end line, call-to-cations, format choices). - The direct connection between the creative/media strategies and the objectives and insights. - The importance of each channel used for the case, and how each was used why were your creative output(s) and channel choices right for your specific audience and idea?
-Why did you choose these over others? - A clear depiction of how the campaign was executed in the public marketplace.
-Was there a 'path' consumers were meant to go on, and what was it? - The evolution and optimization of your marketing and communications over time.
+- Details on budget, owned/earned/paid media, sponsorships, and all touchpoints used. - Use the Media Budget Elaboration field to provide additional context for judges.
+An understanding of how you activated your strategy (e.g., CRM programs, pricing changes, promotions) & the main marketing vehicles for your The importance of each channel used for the case, and how each was used - why were your creative output(s) and channel choices right for your A clear depiction of how the campaign was executed in the public marketplace.
+Was there a 'path' consumers were meant to go on, and what was it?